chengoiz/chengoiz/README.md

-# 👋 Hi, I'm Chen Goizman
+# Hi, I'm Chen Goizman

-🌟 **Full‑Stack Developer** | 💻 **Fourth‑Year Computer Science Student**
+**Fourth‑Year Computer Science Student**

 I'm a motivated fourth‑year computer science student at Bar‑Ilan University with a GPA of 81, participating in the Atidim for Industry excellence program.
 I build full‑stack systems from the ground up and expect to complete my degree in March 2026.
+Looking to apply my skills in tech development. seeking a software engineer position.

 ---